-A. Generally our ghostwriters come to us after a time of lurking on our site and reading the Memoir Writer’s Blog and various materials—books, reports, lessons.
+A. Generally our ghostwriters come to us after a time of lurking on our site and reading the Memoir Writer’s Blog and various materials of ours—books, reports, ecourses.
 They are often members of My Memoir Education.
 They take themselves seriously as writers and do not want to throw their lot with someone they are not comfortable with.
 We recognize them from their thoughtful comments on the blog and begin a process of reading their published work—books, articles, blog posts.
 Then we ask for an interview or two.
 Lastly we look into their references—people they have worked with in the past.

-Q. I know an English teacher who will help me with my memoir manuscript.
-He’s agreed to transcribe my notes into text and correct grammar and sentence structure.
-Isn’t that what I need?
+Q. I know an English teacher who will help with my memoir manuscript.
 Can’t I just get by with that?

-A. That’s well and good for what it’s worth (and good grammar is worth a lot!), but it’s almost always never enough.
+A. That’s well and good for what it’s worth (and good grammar is worth a lot!), but it’s almost always never enough for an interesting and meaningful memoir.
 Unless a person has written a book before, s/he will know little about shaping and pacing a lengthy manuscript, about sustaining themes and building suspense or foreshadowing.
 A professional co-author is experienced in just these aspects and much more.
 S/he knows all about ghostwriting.